Destinations Greece The Peloponnese

 iiNemeaNorth

-Where Hercules killed the Nemean lion — his first labour, the beast whose hide no weapon could pierce.
+Where Hercules killed the Nemean lion: his first labour, against a beast whose hide no weapon could pierce.

 Now Agiorgitiko red-wine country, 90 minutes north of Nafplio.